Rentecarlo is a trading name of the data controller EUI Limited (Registered Number 02686904). EUI Limited is part of Admiral Group plc.

 Head of Central Quality

-Please note that if your SAR involves personal data of other people (such as named drivers on your policy) or you are making a request on behalf of another (such as a parent on behalf of their child), we will need identification from these individuals, as well as a signed letter of authority from them that they are happy for you to act on their behalf and for us to release their data to you.
+Please note that if your SAR involves personal data of other people or you are making a request on behalf of another (such as a parent on behalf of their child), we may need identification from these individuals, as well as a signed letter of authority from them confirming that they are happy for you to act on their behalf and for us to release their data to you.

 From time to time we may need to change the way we use your personal data.
 Where we believe you may not reasonably expect such a change we will write to you.
 When we do so, you will have 60 days to object to the change but if we do not hear from you within that time you consent to that change.